 HEXB (Hexosaminidase B (Beta Polypeptide)) is a Protein Coding gene.
-Diseases associated with HEXB include sandhoff disease, infantile, juvenile, and adult forms and sandhoff disease, infantile form.
-Among its related pathways are Disease and Sphingolipid metabolism.
-GO annotations related to this gene include protein homodimerization activity and beta-N-acetylhexosaminidase activity.
+Diseases associated with HEXB include sandhoff disease, infantile form and sandhoff disease, adult form.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include protein homodimerization activity and hydrolase activity, hydrolyzing O-glycosyl compounds.
 An important paralog of this gene is HEXA.

 UniProtKB/Swiss-Prot for HEXB Gene